LynneMcGrail/take-a-hike/README.md

 ## About Section
 * This section welcomes the site user and gives an insight into what the club ethos is, so the potential member gets a feel for the group they would be joining.

 ## Images
 * I sourced several images for the hero image, upcoming events and members gallery
 * There are a total of 14 images across the site.
 * All images have been compressed through `Tinypng.com`
 * None of the images used have been pushed past the pixel limit in order to prevent image distortion

-* TYPOGRAPHY
+## Typography
-    * The fonts used for my website is "Gemunu Libre" and "Monserrat".
-The font is imported from Google Fonts
+* The fonts used on my site are "Assistant" and a backup of "Sans Serif", which is imported from Google Fonts.

-## Design Choices ##

-### Fonts ###
-_______
 In order to move away from the basic fonts available, I have used Google Fonts to find a text that best suits the feel of the website.
-For the main text I have chosen Assistant as I feel it is has a sharp, simple and easy to read look.
-I decided to use sans-serif as the back-up font option.
-This font is complimentary to Assistant.
+I felt the two fonts chosen, were complimentary of each other.

+## Design Choices

 Icons
-_______
+#
-I will used some icons for my website from the Font Awesome library.
+I used some icons for my website from the Font Awesome library.
 These icons will only be used where there is no explination needed to their meaning, social media links, contact links and a hamburger for navigational links on smaller devices.
 All icons used will be styled and in keeping with the appearance of the website.

 Colours
-_______
+#
 I have used Colourmind to help in the selection of my colour scheme.
 I selected two colours that I wanted the reast of my pallet to fit with and then used the generator to create the pallet, it can be seen here (insert link).
 Need to test the contrast of the colours in WebAIM, (state pass or fail here).
 (Include any adjustments made).

 I will explain the uses of the varius colours below, starting from left to right.

 Colour Pallet (insert image of colours)
-_______
+#

 - #C9F4F4 - This colour will be used as a background colour for the navigation menu when items are hovered over.
 - #13FFFF - This colour will be used as a background colour for text sections overlaying images with an appropriate text colour for readability.